-This report provides forms with instructions that identify the electricity demand forecast information load-serving entities with annual peak demand greater than 200 megawatts (MW) must submit to the California Energy Commission (CEC).
-The instructions include information related to demand forecasts, energy efficiency and demand-side management impacts, private supply impacts, and related information for 2021 through 2032 and historical years 2019 and 2020.
-The CEC will use the information collected to prepare electricity demand forecasts and assessments as part of the 2021 Integrated Energy Policy Report.
+This report, for load-serving entities with an annual peak demand greater than 200 megawatts, provides forms and instructions for identifying the electricity demand forecast information that must be submitted to the California Energy Commission (CEC).
+Electricity demand forecast information includes information related to demand forecasts, energy efficiency and demand-side management impacts, private supply impacts, related information for 2025 through 2036, and Historical Years 2023 and 2024.
+The CEC will use the information to prepare electricity demand forecasts and assessments as part of the 2025 Integrated Energy Policy Report.

 The CEC is authorized to require California market participants to submit historical data, forecast data, and assessments.
-California Public Resources Code sections 25216 and 25216.5 provide broad authority for the CEC to collect data and information "on all forms of energy supply, demand, conservation, public safety, research, and related subjects."
+California Public Resources Code Sections 25216 and 25216.5 provide broad authority for the CEC to collect data and information "on all forms of energy supply, demand, conservation, public safety, research, and related subjects."

-The CEC is directed by California Public Resources Code sections 25300-25323 to regularly assess all aspects of energy demand and supply.
-These assessments will be included in the 2021 Integrated Energy Policy Report, or in supporting reports, and provide a foundation for policy recommendations to the Governor of California, the California State Legislature, and other state agencies.
-The broad strategic purpose of these policies is to conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety.
+The CEC is directed by California Public Resources Code Sections 25300-25323 to regularly assess energy demand and supply.
+These assessments will be included in the 2025 Integrated Energy Policy Report, or in supporting reports, and provide a foundation for policy recommendations to the Governor of California, the California State Legislature, and other state agencies.
+These policies seek to conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety.

-The CEC electricity demand forecasts are used by the California Public Utilities Commission in integrated resource planning and resource adequacy proceedings and the California Independent System Operator in transmission planning and grid reliability studies.
+The CEC electricity demand forecasts are used by the California Public Utilities Commission and by the California Independent System Operator to study California's electricity system with the goal of identifying and planning for new resource and transmission needs.
 The demand forecast information will also be used to analyze and develop recommendations on issues including progress in achieving energy efficiency, demand response, and renewable energy goals.